sid-thephysicskid/manim-ai-agent/prd.md

 - **Framework:** Vite-powered JavaScript SPA
 - **Deployment:** Hosted on Vercel
 - **Integration:**
-  - The frontend sends user requests to the backend’s `/api/generate` endpoint.
+  - The frontend sends user requests to the backend's `/api/generate` endpoint.
   - It polls `/api/status/{job_id}` for progress updates.
   - Uses localStorage to persist job results so the user sees the completed video even if they close and later reopen the browser.